Spanish conquest of El Salvador: Conquistadors

 Pedro de Alvarado led the initial Spanish incursion into El Salvador.

 The conquistadors were all volunteers, the majority of whom did not receive a fixed salary but instead a portion of the spoils of victory, in the form of precious metals, land grants and provision of native labour.
 Many of the Spanish were already experienced soldiers who had previously campaigned in Europe.
 A sizeable portion of the Spanish conquistadors were from the southwestern regions of Spain, with their origins in Andalusia and Extremadura.
 Up to 1519, according to licenses issued in Spain, over half were from these two regions.
 From 1520 to 1539, this fell to just under half of all conquistadors leaving Spain.
-The conquest of the Central American Isthmus was launched from three directions; Mexico, Panama, and the Caribbean island of Hispaniola.
+The conquest of the Central American Isthmus was launched from three directions; Mexico, Panama, and the Caribbean island of Hispaniola (present day Haiti).
 Relations between rival conquistadors were dominated by mutual distrust, greed, and envy.

 The conquistadors were accompanied by a great many indigenous allies.
 These included Tlaxcaltecs, Mexicas, Cholutecs, Xochimilcos, Texcocanos, and Huejotzincas that accompanied Pedro de Alvarado from central Mexico, Zapotecs and Mixtecs that joined him as he marched south towards Guatemala and El Salvador, and Kaqchikels that joined him in Guatemala.

 A key strategy was the establishment of colonial towns across the territories that underwent the process of conquest and colonisation; they were used to project Spanish power over the surrounding countryside.
 The Spanish were particularly horrified by the Mesoamerican religious practice of human sacrifice, prompting them to attempt to eradicate the native religion.